Jo Stainsby - My Story

 My experience in teaching and in particular, Special Educational Needs, has taught me that children come in all different shapes and sizes and learn in many different ways.
 Memories of my teaching years include one child's fascination with pipes around the school, another child's ability to recall all 29 birthday dates of his classmates.
 I had an "explorer Joe" and a "Creative Clare".
 Writing and drawing were one child's horror but another's joy.
 Two brothers diagnosed with autism were entirely opposite in their behaviours and thinking.
 My passion was to use each child's strengths and interests as a starting point for their learning.

 My journey has also been shaped by my knowledge of the Finnish education system, where children do not start formal learning until they are 7.
-My sister lives in Finalnd with her Finnish husband and two children, ages 11 and 7.
+My sister lives in Finalnd with her Finnish husband and two children, now aged 18 and 15!
 It has been fascinating to watch my niece and nephew grow over the years and witness their advanced social skills, problem solving abilities and adventurous outlook.
-The focus on these skills and the extensive play oportunities offered to them both indoors and out (regardless of the weather) have equipped them with the critical skills they have needed to enter formal learning.
-A month ago my sister explained to me that her son Oscar who is now 7 years old, had expressed a wish to read.
-Three weeks later, he is reading!
+The focus on these skills and the extensive play opportunities offered to them both indoors and out (regardless of the weather) have equipped them with the critical skills they have needed to enter formal learning.

 The Finnish outdoor education ethos has been equally influential to me.
 Parents of chldren who are involved in nature nurseries have reported big improvements in independence, motivation, perseverance, self esteem and their child's social development, which are all behaviours that enable children to achieve and succeed in their school years.